-Non anti shock is useful when walking over loose terrain that can be unsteady under feet.
+Some people prefer the positive placement of a non-antishock pole.
+Non-anti shock is also useful when walking over loose terrain that can be unsteady under feet.

 This is the mechanism that locks and adjusts the sections.
 Traditionally poles have had internal ‘twist- lock’ mechanisms, these are proven in strength and reliability.

-External locking mechanisms such as the Leki Speed-lock use a lever lock action, these are simple to adjust and lock, they do tend to add weight and bulk to the pole shaft, so consider each type of pole carefully.
+External locking mechanisms such as the Leki Speedlock use a clever leverlock action, these are simple to adjust and lock.

 Handle grips are generally made of rubber, some rubber is softer than others.
-Soft rubber hand grips absorb some of the shock from your hand for example the Leki Softlite poles.
+Soft rubber hand grips absorb some of the shock from your hand for example the Leki Tremalzo poles.

-There are also foam grips such as Leki Thermo-grips, these are softer, feel warmer to touch, yet are less sweaty as they are breathable.
-For example the Leki Thermolite Poles
+There are also foam grips such as Leki Thermo-grips, these are feel warmer to touch, breathable and are lighter weight.
+For example the Leki Thermolite XL Poles